richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

     Copy the DEVICE ID by double clicking on it and typing Ctrl+C.

-3. Set the DEVICE_ID on the device.
+3. Set the USE_DEVICE_ID, MQTT_CLIENT_USER and MQTT_CLIENT_PASS on the device.

+    <b> NOTE: After implementing additional security measures in the backend, device also needs to provide the MQTT username and MQTT password with the UUID and SerialNumber, respectively. </b>

     <img src="https://github.com/richmondu/libpyiotcloud/blob/master/_images/code_ft90Xiotbrtcloud.png" width="800"/>

 4. Compile code and load the binary.